Quadratic Alternatives: 9 Tools Compared (2026)

 Start with your relationship to code:

-• "I don't want to code at all." → Anomaly AI.
-Full analysis with SQL transparency, zero code required.
+• "I don't want to code at all; I want the AI to analyze the data." → Anomaly AI.

 • "I just need AI in my existing spreadsheet." → Google Sheets + Gemini (Google users) or Excel Copilot (Microsoft users).